Principal Investigator Eligibility

 - Commit the department to assume responsibility for the project should the individual's status change while PI.

-Postdoctoral fellows and students generally are not eligible to serve as PI or Co-PI as they typically are not contractual employees.
+Postdoctoral fellows and students generally are not eligible to serve as PI as they typically are not contractual employees.
 However, certain external funding programs have as their purpose the support of graduate education or research through student-initiated projects.
 For those programs, the following conditions apply: